mcp-rune 0.107.0

 get baseDescription()Tool description for LLM

-get inputSchema()JSON Schema for parameters
+get inputSchema()Zod raw shape for parameters

 execute(args)Main execution logic